kiranb297/playwright-assignment/README.md

   ############################ IMPORTANT ####################################

-  Note : If the test cases are running more than 6 to 7 times continuously, Amazon uses captcha to verify it is not automated bot,
-      so we need to login to Amazon manually and verify the captcha for the Demo user.
+  Note : If the test cases are running more than 6 to 7 times continuously, Amazon uses captcha to verify it is not automated bot,so we need to login to Amazon manually and verify the captcha for the Demo user.